It didn’t always used to be a verb, you know, people just used to be parents without really thinking very hard about it.

 The authoritative parent empathises with their child, seeks to help them overcome their developmental struggles, and models the behaviour they wish to see in their child.

-what does gentle Parenting mean?
+What does gentle parenting mean?

-As far as I can tell from my research, the actual term “gentle parenting” was first coined by parenting author Sarah Ockwell-Smith, who has written 10 books on the subject, including The Gentle Parenting Book.
+The term “gentle parenting” was first coined by parenting author Sarah Ockwell-Smith, who has written 10 books on the subject, including The Gentle Parenting Book.
 Gentle parenting falls under the category of authoritative parenting as outlined above.
 It places an emphasis on respect, understanding and empathy for the child as well as embedding a strong foundation of child development knowledge into its practice.

 The gentle parenting umbrella could be used to describe more specific forms of parenting such as Attachment Parenting, which focuses on creating secure attachment from birth onwards, and some people use different terms such as positive, respectful or responsive parenting.

-what are the benefits of gentle Parenting?
+What are the benefits of gentle parenting?

 As I said in the section on authoritative parenting, there is strong evidence to suggest that this form of parenting is the most successful one to adopt when looking at both child and parent outcomes.